Five new and popular Home Assistant Lovelace custom cards

 For me and many other Home Assistant community members, the ApexCharts Card has replaced the still popular Lovelace Mini Graph Card.
 This custom card uses the ApexCharts.js library and gives the user the option to customize just about every aspect of the chart.
 You might have even unknowingly come across graphs built using this open-source library used on websites, as it is very popular.
 Using the ApexCharts Card you can create radial bar, pie, donut, line, and scatter charts.

 What sets the ApexCharts Card apart from the Lovelace Mini Graph Card are its available graphs and customizability.
 With the newer option, you are no longer limited to just line and bar graphs.
-You might be asking yourself why one would use charts in the Home Assistant Lovelace dashboard.
+You might be asking yourself why one would use charts in the Home Assistant Dashboard.
 We all want a beautiful dashboard with cards displaying useful, and sometimes not so useful, data, right?
 For example, you could integrate your Unraid NAS and display all hard drives using a single radial bar chart.

 Scheduler Card: Sometimes timed automations rule